Infinite-level Fock spaces, crystal bases, and tensor product of extremal weight modules of type $A_{+\infty}$: Abstract

 \section{Abstract}

 We study the category $\mc{C}$ generated by extremal weight modules over $U_q(\gl_{>0})$.
-We show that $\mc{C}$ is a tensor category, and give an explicit description of the socle filtration of tensor product of any two extremal weight modules.
-This follows from the study of Fock space $\FFinftyM$ of infinite level, which has commuting actions of a parabolic $q$-boson algebra and $U_p(\gl_{>0})$ with $p=-q^{-1}$.
-It contains a (semisimple) limit of the fermionic Fock space $\mc{F}^n$ of level $n$, which has a $q$-analogue of Howe duality often called level-rank duality.
+We show that $\mc{C}$ is a tensor category, and {provide} an explicit description of the socle filtration of tensor product of any two extremal weight modules.
+This follows from the study of Fock space $\FFinftyM$ of infinite level, which admits commuting actions of a parabolic $q$-boson algebra and $U_p(\gl_{>0})$ with $p=-q^{-1}$.
+Its socle has a duality, which can be viewed as a limit of level-rank duality on the fermionic Fock space $\mc{F}^n$ of level $n$.
 To describe the socle filtration of $\FFinftyM$, we introduce the notion of a saturated crystal valuation, whose existence was observed for example in the embedding of an extremal weight module into a tensor product of fundamental weight modules of affine type due to Kashiwara and Beck-Nakajima.